- Digital Marketing

 For example, create an opportunity for repurchase by providing a coupon code exclusively for dormant customers, such as a "Special Discount for Long-term Customers."

-Feedback and opinions from dormant customers are valuable sources of information for improving services and products.
+Feedback and opinions from dormant customers are valuable sources of information for improving services or products.
 By incorporating the voice of the customer and improving the quality of service, you can increase long-term customer loyalty and the success rate of revitalization.

 Recommended Articles: